-In SMART Girls Club, girls in 4th through 8th grades, explore science and math fields and activities in a supportive environment, after school.
+In SMART Girls Club, girls in 4th through 12th grade, explore science and math fields and activities in a supportive environment, after school.
 Girls are encouraged to view learning as a lifelong pursuit, especially around science, technology, engineering, and math areas.

 They are encouraged to “reach for the stars” in these disciplines and given additional tools to do just that!
 Girls develop skills in collaboration, obtaining positive feedback, seeing real-life contexts to apply their knowledge and test their theories.

 They enjoy open-ended activities and investigations, and most importantly, learn to think critically and trust their own reasoning to persist and find the answers.
 Projects and activities are tied to concepts the girls are learning in school, and we seek to make the material personally relevant to each girl.
 SMART Girls Club facilitators are undergraduate or graduate-level scientists who share their studies and personal experiences.